 Colorado rental assistance programs.

+Financial help to pay back rent in Colorado is often combined with other resources.
 Lawyers also help tenants with an eviction notice, not only in housing court but also with landlord-tenant mediation.
 This is effective when combined with hardship grants to either pay full or partial back rent.
 In addition, agencies help people move to affordable apartments, and this is where security deposit or moving help comes into play.

 Find help with rent in Colorado from state resources

-The rent and housing assistance programs below are statewide.
+The rent and housing assistance programs below are administered statewide.
 Scroll down the page for other local charities, churches and financial resources.

-- Salvation Army social services are available.
+Salvation Army social services are available.
 Based on funding, emergency financial assistance for rent arrears, motel or hotel room, or energy bills.
 Other free material items may be offered to renters, including furniture and more.
 There are also emergency homeless shelters, and a wide range of programs are offered.
 Apply for Salvation Army emergency rent payment help.

-- Non-financial aid in the form of free legal services will help low-income families, struggling tenants and seniors in Colorado.
+Non-financial aid in the form of free legal services will help low-income families, struggling tenants and seniors in Colorado.
 Volunteers and pro-bono lawyers give advice, consultations and more.
 They can also help clients apply for rent grants, section 8 or other financial assistance.
-Locate free lawyers for low-income families in Colorado,
+Locate free lawyers for low-income families in Colorado.

-- Immediate, no-wait housing or apartments can be available in a crisis.
+Immediate, no-wait housing or apartments can be available in a crisis.
 The priority is for senior citizens, the disabled or single moms or dads too.
 Colorado agencies wok with landlords, local housing authorities and others to arrange assistance.
 Learn more on low income housing immediate move in.

-Local emergency rental assistance programs in Colorado
+Local emergency rental assistance programs near you in Colorado

 Adams County and Thornton